JvdHoogen/ParamAnalysisWCNN/README.md

 Authors: Jurgen van den Hoogen, Dan Hudson, Stefan Bloemheuvel & Martin Atzmueller.

+For information regarding the results from the experiments, please contact any of the authors.

 ### Requirements

 Usage of our code requires many packages to be installed on your machine.
 The most important packages are listed below: